cairo-book/cairo-book/src/ch01-02-hello-world.md

 > cd /d "%USERPROFILE%\cairo_projects"
 ```

+> Note: From now on, for each example shown in the book, we assume that
+> you will be working from a Scarb project directory.
+If you are not using Scarb, and try to run the examples from a different directory, you might need to adjust the commands accordingly or create a Scarb project.

 ### Creating a Project with Scarb

 Let’s create a new project using Scarb.

-Navigate to your projects directory (or wherever you decided to store your code).
+Navigate to your _cairo_projects_ directory (or wherever you decided to store your code).
 Then run the following:

 ```bash
 scarb new hello_world